unovue/radix-vue/docs/content/docs/guides/server-side-rendering.md

 ---
 title: Server side rendering
-description: Radix Primitives can be rendered on the server.
+description: Reka UI can be rendered on the server.
 ---

 # Server side rendering

 <Description>
-Radix Primitives can be rendered on the server.
+Reka UI can be rendered on the server.
 </Description>

 ## Overview